rjkviegas/course/intro_to_the_web/deprecated/battle_ships_web_rspec.md

 Have you heard of 'Ruby on Rails'?
 Ruby is the language: Rails is the web application framework.
 A Ruby on Rails application is one that uses the Rails web application framework with the Ruby language.

 A web application framework for Ruby is a gem (library) that provides support to make our Ruby code accessible to the web browser.
-There are plenty of web application frameworks available for the Ruby language; the two we focus on in the Makers Academy course are Sinatra and Rails, in that particular order.
+There are plenty of web application frameworks available for the Ruby language; the two we focus on in the Makers course are Sinatra and Rails, in that particular order.

 ## Why start with Sinatra?